erikdao/sparse-detector/README.md

 ### May 30, 2022
 - Today, we've computed the metrics for randomized models.
+- We're working on the next metric, i.., percentage of attentions inside bounding boxes (PAIBB).
+To this end, we'll inspect the output of the `HungarianMatcher`.

 ### May 29, 2022
 - The `decoder_sparsemax_retest-config` re-experiment was max out it time on Berzelius (3 days).
 We've resumed it and continued training.